FanyaOff/HyhryaFactory/MekanismBetterReactors.md

-# Better Fusion Reactor ComputerCraft Documentation

-## Overview
-Better Fusion Reactor is an addon for Mekanism Generators that makes fusion reactor management more complex and realistic.
-Instead of a simple "furnace generator," it requires controlling parameters like reactivity, efficiency, and error levels to maintain stable fusion reactions.
-The mod supports ComputerCraft integration for automation.

-## Key Concepts
-- **Reactivity**: Current reactivity must closely match target reactivity for high efficiency.
-Target reactivity changes dynamically based on plasma temperature.
-- **Efficiency**: Calculated as a percentage (0-100%).
-Efficiency > 80% reduces error level; < 80% increases it.
-Efficiency affects energy, heat, and steam generation.
-- **Error Level**: Accumulates if efficiency is low.
-At 100%, the reactor shuts down and requires re-ignition.
-Plasma temperature and cooling affect error accumulation rate.
-- **Injection Rate**: Controls fuel injection (even numbers from 0 to 500).
-Higher rates allow higher temperatures but require more cooling.
-- **Logic Modes**: The Logic Adapter can output redstone signals based on reactor state (READY, CAPACITY, DEPLETED, EFFICIENCY, ERROR_LEVEL) or accept inputs to adjust injection/reactivity (INJECTION_UP/DOWN, REACTIVITY_UP/DOWN).
-- **Cooling**: Active cooling (with coolant) allows higher stable temperatures.
-Passive cooling limits performance.
-- **Hohlraum**: Required to ignite the reactor.
-Contains fuel that vaporizes on ignition.

 ## ComputerCraft Integration
 Connect a ComputerCraft computer or turtle to the **Fusion Reactor Logic Adapter** block.
 Use `peripheral.wrap(side)` or `peripheral.find("fusion_reactor_logic_adapter")` to access the peripheral.